devmnj/devmnj/README.md

-### All the repos found in this account meant to help learners.
+### All the repos found in this account meant to help the community.

  ![](https://github-profile-summary-cards.vercel.app/api/cards/profile-details?username=manojap&theme=dracula)